Resource Manager

 • Collaborating with project leads and Commercial Production to proactively identify staffing issues; certain roles being over utilised, people being underutilised, some roles working overtime and skill shortages.

-• Balancing an ever-changing resourcing they partner with the team to reallocate resources, adjust goals and assign new people to the task, whilst managing costs.
+• Balancing ever-changing resourcing needs they partner with the team to reallocate resources, adjust goals and assign new people to the task, whilst managing costs.

 • Collaborating with the finance and operations team to reconcile people and costs.

-• Hiring new employees, or advising on the skill requirements of each project.
+• Hiring new employees and advising on the skill requirements of each project.

 • They may also be responsible for HR-related processes: payroll, employee benefits, on-boarding and training.
 This will vary by agency.